Coach or Councilor?

 Why I’m a Coach

 Both Dr. Kennedy and Dr. Foose have anxiety themselves, and see it as part of their overall makeup, not simply as a symptom to be eliminated.
+I now feel the same way.
 Once I shifted to this view it became clear that Jungian coaching is tailor-made to help people accept and make sense of things like anxiety, by re-framing them as avenues to individuated wholeness.

 Trauma Informed

-I will often explore symptoms as a doorway into what your True Self is calling you to, but I try to facilitate your own insight and solutions rather then counsel you on how to solve your problems.
-The insights and wisdom you discover for yourself has the most lasting impact.
+I will often explore symptoms as a doorway into what your True Self is calling you to, and I try to facilitate your own insight and solutions rather then counsel you on how to solve your problems.
+The insights and wisdom you discover for yourself has the most lasting impact, especially when it strengthens your inner resiliency.

 What is Jungian Coaching?

-Instead of offering counsel or the problem-solving often associated with other forms of coaching, Jungian Coaches use curiosity, sensitivity to the unconscious, and experiential exercises to explore your symptoms for a deeper calling.
+Instead of offering problem-solving strategies often associated with other forms of coaching, Jungian Coaches use curiosity, sensitivity to the unconscious, and experiential exercises to explore your symptoms for a deeper calling or a deeper level of understanding.

 Often this is described as “finding out what your unconscious is trying to tell you.”
-The unconscious speaks in symbols.
-Some are universal, such as the stories in myths and the imagery in religious traditions, and some are very specific to you and your life experience.
+The unconscious speaks in symbols and through the body.
+Some symbols and sensations are universal, such as the stories in myths and the imagery in religious traditions, or headaches and stomach aches that have a psychosomatic origin.

 As I get to know you, I listen for your specific language of symbols and emotions as we look at things like your dreams, meaningful events, poignant memories, conflicts, triggers, and images from your drawings, writing, and active imagination.